v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 ## Step 2 - Setup Request Parameters

-1. Download the sample HL7 file, [ADT_A01.hl7](./samples/ADT_A01.hl7), from the Challenge 2 samples folder.
+1. Download the sample HL7 file [ADT_A01.hl7](./samples/ADT_A01.hl7) from the Challenge 2 samples folder.

 2. [Optional] Review the contents of the HL7 file using 7Edit or open the HL7 file in VS Code and view it using the HL7 extension.